Bright and Dark Helices of Light: Helices through interference

-where the full paraxial solutions $u_{p,l}(x,y,z)=U_{p,l}(x,y,z) e^{ikz}$ were used.
-We assume that the laser is uniformly polarized and therefore represent the electric field as a scalar field multiplied with the polarization vector~$\VEC P$.
+We assume that the laser is uniformly polarized and the wave front curvatures can be neglected.
+Thus the electric field~$\mathbf{E}$ is a scalar field multiplied with the polarization vector~$\mathbf{ P}$~\cite{Haus.book}.
 From this superposition we can extract the spatially fast-oscillating term~$e^{i(kz+l\phi)}$ which yields the interference term $\cos(2 k z+ (l-l') \phi)$.
-When a full turn ($\Delta \phi = 2 \pi$) along the intensity helix is tracked the ensuing shift in the $z$-direction is
+When a full turn ($\Delta \phi = 2 \pi$) along the intensity helix is tracked the ensuing spatial shift yields the pitch length in the $z$-direction

 This confirms the intuitive description in terms of a screw dislocation given above.
-Note that the interference between two beams travelling in the same direction yields interference fringes~\cite{Harris_OC94} but cannot yield helical intensity spirals on the wavelength scale as was suggested in reference~\cite{Paterson_SCI01}; instead it forms intensity rods which are modulated by Gouy's phase thus forming rods with a twist~\cite{Lekner_JOPA04} very similar to those displayed in Fig.~1 of reference~\cite{Dholakia_PhysWorld02}.
+Note that the interference between two beams travelling in the same direction yields interference fringes~\cite{Harris_OC94} but not helical intensity spirals on the wavelength scale; instead it forms intensity rods which are modulated by Gouy's phase thus forming rods with a twist~\cite{Paterson_SCI01,Lekner_JOPA04}, very similar to those displayed in Fig.~1 of reference~\cite{Dholakia_PhysWorld02}.

-Intuitively this should not be too surprising since in a forward-only configuration light following a helical path would travel superluminally.
+Intuitively, this should not be too surprising since in a forward-only configuration light following a helical path would travel superluminally.
 The effects discussed here are not a consequence of Gouy's phase, unlike the helical intensity distributions considered in references~\cite{Lekner_JOPA04} and~\cite{MacDonald_OC02} or the nodal lines investigated in reference~\cite{Leach_NAT04}, all giving rise to `half-oscillations'~\cite{Ole_AJP05} on the scale of the beam's Rayleigh length.

-The effects discussed here necessarily require interference of two counterpropagating partial waves: this implies that the medium needs to be sufficiently transparent.
-Also note, reflection by a mirror inverts the helicity of a mode and therefore beams carrying \oam, within a laser cavity say, form intensity helices (but not single ones since $l-l'\neq 1$ in the reflection case).
+The effects discussed here necessarily require interference of two counterpropagating partial waves; this implies that the medium needs to be sufficiently transparent.
+Also note that reflection by a mirror inverts the helicity of a mode and therefore beams carrying \oam, say within a laser cavity, form intensity helices (but not single standalone helices since $|l-l'|\neq 1$ in the reflection case).